-In the wild, mold, mildew and fungus processes dead plant and animal matter and enriches the soil around it, but it can cause major health issues if it blooms in your house.
-Thankfully, most types of mold are generally harmless, however sometimes a little patch may later turn into a huge problem.
-Mold reproduces with the use of spores that are released into the air and causes problems if breathed in by people with allergies or asthma.
+While mold is important in the natural world, it is a nuisance in your home.
+Fortunately, most kinds of mold is typically harmless, but sometimes a tiny patch may later become a big issue.
+When mold procreates, it frees spores into the air which can cause problems if inhaled by anyone with sensitivities or asthma.
 A few studies have also found a link between an early exposure to mold and the development of asthma in some younger children.

 - Babies and kids